Investing in cultural infrastructure

-We support 460 museums and galleries across Scotland that attract around 25 million visitors, generate more than £79 million and sustain more than 3,500 tourism-related jobs each year.
+Through Museums Galleries Scotland, the National Development Body for the Scottish museums sector, we support 460 museums and galleries across Scotland that attract around 25 million visitors, generate more than £79 million and sustain more than 3,500 tourism-related jobs each year.

 In 2017 we are working with Historic Environment Scotland and partners to develop a long-term Infrastructure Investment Plan for restoring, enhancing and conserving our built heritage to support our tourism industry and to continue to provide a world-class experience for visitors.

 - the £80.1 million construction of the new V&A Museum of Design in Dundee (due for completion in summer 2018)

 - a £16.8 million extension to the Scottish National Gallery in Edinburgh (due for completion in autumn 2018)

 - a £10 million refurbishment of the National Library of Scotland in Causewayside, Edinburgh (due for completion in March 2018)